 Damages in Gas and Electricity Arbitrations

 The nature of damage in the electricity and gas sectors can be quite disparate depending on the part of the value chain in which the dispute has arisen.
-Damage can relate to competitive parts of the value chain, such as generation (electricity) and supply (electricity and gas).
+Damage can relate to competitive parts of the value chain, such as generation or supply.
 It can also relate to regulated activities such as transmission, distribution or support for generation from renewable energy sources.
-It would be too wide-ranging to try to cover the full breadth of our experience in electricity and gas disputes so we focus in this chapter on the estimation of damage relating to competitive parts of the value chain.
+It would be too wide-ranging to try to cover the full breadth of these in electricity and gas disputes so we focus in this chapter on the estimation of damage relating to competitive parts of the value chain.

-Damage relating to supply may also arise as a result of expropriation of an asset by government or state authority, for example, the unreasonable withdrawal of an operating licence of a power plant.
+Damage may also arise as a result of expropriation of an asset by government or state authority, for example, the unreasonable withdrawal of a power plant’s operating licence.

-Damage can also arise out of breaches of competition law.
+Breaches of competition law may also give rise to damage.
 A party may have held a dominant position in the relevant market (either as a single firm or jointly with other market players), which allowed it to impose conditions that it would not have been able to impose had it been subject to the constraints of effective competition.
-An abuse of a dominant position may take the form of unfair prices or trading conditions, which causes damage to the counterparty.
-Although these types of claims are most commonly dealt with through national courts, they have also arisen in arbitration.
-Complexities of damage relating to breaches of contractual arrangements also apply to damage resulting from breaches of competition law.
+An abuse of a dominant position may take the form of unfair prices or trading conditions that causes damage to the counterparty.
+Although these types of claims are most commonly dealt with through national courts, they have also arisen in arbitration (but are not the focus of this chapter).

-The specific nature of the electricity and gas sectors creates a high propensity for disputes to arise and significant complexity in estimating the damage, may be relatively greater than in other sectors because of the specific nature of electricity and gas.
+The specific nature of the electricity and gas sectors creates a high propensity for disputes to arise and significant complexity in estimating the damage.
 In particular, the sectors are characterised by the following:

-- Large up-front and sunk investments – The generation of electricity or the production and delivery of gas typically requires the construction of long-lived dedicated infrastructure (for example, a power plant or long-distance gas pipeline).
-Consequently, investors will often seek to secure their investments with long-term (sales) contracts, which can imply similar long-term contracts further down the value chain.
-Long duration contracts mean that any persistent breach of contract obligations may create significant damage.
+- Long-duration contracts: The generation of electricity and the production and delivery of gas both typically require the construction of long-lived dedicated infrastructure (for example, a power plant or long-distance gas pipeline).
+Given the large up-front and sunk investments, investors will often seek to secure their investments with long-term (sales) contracts, which can lead to similar long-term contracts further down the value chain.
+Long-duration contracts mean that any persistent breach of contract obligations may create significant damage.
 Similarly, long asset lives mean that expropriation of an asset or the underperformance of an asset may create significant damage.
-Long-lived assets and long duration contracts also potentially increase the complexity of estimating damage, if it means the value of gas or electricity must be projected many years into the future.
+Long-lived assets and long-duration contracts also potentially increase the complexity of estimating damage, if it means the value of gas or electricity must be projected many years into the future.

-- The limited ability to store electricity and gas – This leads to the value of gas or electricity potentially varying substantially over time, further complicating the estimation of damage.
+- Limited ability to store electricity (and gas): This leads to the value of electricity potentially varying substantially over time, further complicating the estimation of damage.
 Electricity is difficult and expensive to store.
-Even with the limited storage technologies that exist, such as pumped storage and batteries, the supply of electricity from all sources (including storage) needs to be balanced second by second with the demand for electricity.
-Similarly, the supply of gas also needs to be balanced with demand, albeit for slightly longer timescales given the possibility of linepack.
-Since the demand for electricity and gas varies over time, the value of electricity and gas also varies over time – from one hour to the next or from one day to the next.
-Similar considerations apply seasonally, with electricity and gas prices being highest in the period of the year when demand is highest.
-This variation in demand also means that contractual arrangements for electricity or gas delivery often include a more or less precise time profile of volumes or the flexibility that either party may exercise as to the volume to be delivered in a particular period.
+Even with the limited storage technologies that exist (for example, pumped storage and batteries), the supply of electricity from all sources (including storage) needs to be balanced second by second with the demand for electricity.
+Since the demand for electricity varies over time, the value of electricity also varies significantly over time.
+This variation in demand also means that contractual arrangements for electricity (or gas) delivery often include some specificity or the time profile of volumes or the flexibility that either party may exercise as to the volume to be delivered during a particular period.
 These special arrangements in supply contracts need to be taken into account when calculating damage.

 So, how does one go about estimating damage, assuming some breach of contract or expropriation has occurred?

 The broad framework for estimating damage in the electricity and gas sectors is the same as for other sectors.
-Damage equals the difference in value for the factual and ‘but for’ cases.
-Within this framework, damage estimation typically entails five steps, which we use as the structure for the remainder of this section:
+Damage equals the difference in value between the factual and ‘but for’ cases.
+Within this framework, damage estimation typically entails at least four steps, which we use as the structure for the remainder of this chapter:

 - establishing the factual case;

-- establishing the ‘but for’ case or counterfactual;
+- establishing the ‘but for’, or counterfactual, case;

 - determining the correct perspective for the damage estimation (ex ante or ex post); and

 As in any damage estimation, the starting point is to establish the factual case.
-This is not always as simple as looking at actual developments following the breach because it is generally necessary to exclude from the damage calculation the effects that are unrelated to the breach and the effects that could have been avoided if the harmed party had taken the appropriate measures.
+This is not always as simple as looking at actual developments following the breach.

-The ‘but for’ or counterfactual is the situation the parties would have found themselves in if it were not for the breach of contract or expropriation.
+The ‘but for’ or counterfactual is the situation in which the parties would have found themselves if it were not for the breach of contract or expropriation.

 Sometimes the counterfactual can be relatively straightforward to establish.
-In the case of non-delivery under a contract, the counterfactual may be that a pre-specified volume of deliveries took place over a pre-specified period at a pre-specified price.
+In the case of non-delivery under a contract, the counterfactual may be that a pre-specified volume of deliveries would have taken place during a pre-specified period at a pre-specified price.
 In the case of an unfair contractual term, such as an excessive price, the counterfactual may simply be the ‘fair’ price, with everything else being constant.

-In other cases, establishing the counterfactual may be more complex.
+In most cases, establishing the counterfactual may be more complex.
 For instance, what would have been the volume and timing of deliveries in a contract if the buyer or seller had optionality over delivery volumes?
-How would the generation asset being available six months earlier but for a delay in construction, how would this have affected market prices and, therefore, the value of electricity sold on the market?
+If an electricity generation asset had been available six months earlier but for a delay in construction, how would this have affected market prices and, therefore, the value of electricity sold on the market?
 How would those changes to market prices have affected the value of other assets in the harmed party’s portfolio?

 Some of these complexities are more likely to arise in less competitive markets or if the asset in question is sufficiently large to affect market prices.
-With a competitive market, notwithstanding the difficulty in excluding a player from the market, the player’s entry (or lack of entry) would have an immaterial effect on price.
-Similarly, the delayed delivery of a small generation asset (relative to the size of the market) is likely to have an immaterial effect on the market price.
+With a competitive market, a new player’s entry (or lack of entry) would be expected to have an immaterial effect on the market price.
+Similarly, the delayed delivery of a small generation asset (relative to the size of the market) is likely to have an immaterial effect on the price.